mfakbar/meraki-car-plate-detection/README.md

 7. In Meraki dashboard > Alerts > Webhook setting, insert the ngrok link from step 6.2 as webhook endpoint, with */webhook* appended into the link (e.g., https://XXXXXXXXXXXX.ngrok.io/webhook).
    1. Choose a shared secret key and update the MV_SHARED_KEY in *.env* file with the correct one.
 8. Run JSON-server database > *json-server db_server.json*
-   1. We should be able to see the localhost address where the database server is running (e.g., 'http://localhost:3000').
+   1. Once completed, we should be able to see the localhost address where the database server is running (e.g., 'http://localhost:3000').
 Update the DB_HOST in *.env* file with this address.
 9. Optionally, edit and/or use *user_input_dummy.py* to mimic json data from customer input, on a mobile app for example, that will be sent to the order database in JSON-server.
 Or use Postman for this.
 10. Test if the Flask server is ready to receive a Meraki motion alert webhook, and trigger the plate detection process.